guym4c/doctrine-graphql-helper/README.md

 **`setDescription()`:**	Set a description returned by the server in introspection queries (optional).

 **`setArgs()`:** Set the arguments that may be given when this mutator is queried.
-By default, this is a non-null (required) ID type, allowing you to retrieve the entity that ID refers to using the entity manager.
+By default, this is a non-null (required) ID type, allowing you to retrieve the entity that the ID refers to using the entity manager.

-**`usePermissions()`:**	It is expected that you will implement your own permissions check in your resolver, but as a fallback you may hook in to the helper’s permissions system by setting `usePermissions()` to `true` and giving a valid query method to `setMethod()`.
-The helper will then use the permission level assigned to the `Mutation`’s set entity and provided method using the scopes of the request.
+**`setMethod()`:** Set the action verb that this mutator uses for permissions purposes.

-**`setResolver()`:**	You must provide a callable here that takes two arguments – an array of your mutator’s args and the user ID of the user making the request.
+**`setResolver()`:**	You must provide a callable here that takes two arguments – an array of your mutator’s args and the API user making the request.
 You must return the data that you wish to be returned with the response to the query, and that data must of the correct type – methods that can assist with this are provided in `EntitySchemaBuilder`, and it is suggested that you define this callable in a variable scope where you have access to it and the entity manager.
-Failure to resolve data of the correct type will result in the server returning 500.
+Failure to resolve data of the correct type will result in the server returning an error.

 ## Methods exposed by the builder
 The schema builder exposes a variety of methods which may be of use when writing resolver functions.
 You may wish to consult the documentation of `graphql-php` and `graphql-doctrine` for more information on the values that some of these methods return.